WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sarah-Gibson/Weekly-Updates-2021.md

 - If Kirstie could provide her preference for being updated on the Turing BinderHub Federation cluster, that would be a huge unblocker! https://github.com/alan-turing-institute/the-turing-way/pull/1785#discussion_r598594375

-### Any other topics

-This space is yours to add to as needed.

 ## Date: 2021-03-24